mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 MaxScale uses the PAM authenticator plugin to authenticate users with *plugin* set to "pam" in the *mysql.user*-table.
-The PAM service name of a user is read from the *authetication_string*-column.
+The PAM service name of a user is read from the *authentication_string*-column.
 The matching PAM service in the operating system PAM config is used for authenticating the user.
-If the *authetication_string* for a user is empty, the fallback service "mysql" is used.
+If the *authentication_string* for a user is empty, the fallback service "mysql" is used.

 PAM service configuration is out of the scope of this document, see